Respect Party: 2012–15: Respect's Bradford councillors

 Respect won five seats on Bradford Council in May 2012 following Galloway's success in the by-election at the end of March.
 Amid a fiercely fought campaign, there were claims and complaints of violence and harassment by the Respect Party and its opponents.
 The party came second in Oldham's Werneth ward and Tower Hamlets' Weavers ward.

-After several months of inconclusive reports in the media, on 10 August 2013, the Bradford Telegraph & Argus reported that Galloway might not be a candidate in Bradford at the 2015 general election and instead stand in the 2016 London Mayoral election.
+Following several months of inconclusive reports in the media, on 10 August 2013, the Bradford Telegraph & Argus reported that Galloway might not be a candidate in Bradford at the 2015 general election and instead stand in the 2016 London Mayoral election.
 The five Respect councillors in Bradford elected the previous year resigned from the party whip on 15 August 2013 after coming into conflict with Galloway over his comments that he might run in the London mayoral election.
 They argued that the MP was needed in Bradford.
 Two of the councillors had said the MP should resign if he intended to stand in London; Galloway and his associates had immediately suspended them, although their three fellow council members were in agreement.
 One of the other three councillors, Alyas Karmani, then leader of the Respect group on Bradford City Council, said the party had not, in fact, been consulted about Galloway's plans.

 Galloway had also claimed that the councillors were working against him and the party with Aisha Ali Khan, his former aide, and her husband.
 (Both Ali Khan and her husband later received criminal convictions related to her former employment by Galloway.)
 After no retraction of the assertions made against them had been forthcoming, the five councillors entirely severed their connections with Respect towards the end of October and then intended to sit as independents for the remainder of their term of office.
 Claims that they had been "conniving" with Galloway's former aide were false, they said.
 A spokesman from Respect accused them of attempting to gain control of the party in Bradford.

 In the 2014 local elections, Respect stood eight candidates in Bradford, but none of them won in their council wards.
 Two other Respect councillors lost their seats, leaving Respect without any representation on local authorities.
 In 2014, the party had only 630 members and assets of £1,947.
 By that point, the party was largely a vehicle for Galloway's personality.

-This changed in March 2015 when 4 of the former Respect councillors rejoined and a Labour member of the council, Asama Javed, left the party and aligned herself with Respect.
+This changed in March 2015 when four of the former Respect councillors rejoined and a Labour member of the council, Asama Javed, left the party and aligned herself with Respect.
 The remaining councillor of the five who resigned in August 2013, Mohammad Shabbir, announced he was joining the Labour group on the council in mid-April 2015 with immediate effect rather than rejoining Respect with his former colleagues.
 In July 2015, the four councillors who had rejoined reversed their decision and decided to continue under the Bradford Independent Group label, although rejoining Respect was still a possibility.